Magnetization induced by a nonlinear response to temperature gradient in $d^{\prime }$, $g^{\prime }$ and $i^{\prime }$

-In this paper, we first derive a general formula for the magnetization induced by a temperature gradient, valid up to arbitrary orders in nonlinear response.
-We then apply this formula to $X$-wave magnets.
-Among them, $ d^{\prime }$-wave, $g^{\prime }$-wave, $i^{\prime }$-wave altermagnets exhibit a second-order nonlinear magnetization response driven by a temperature gradient.
+In this paper, we first derive a general formula for the magnetization induced by a temperature gradient in the electron system, valid up to arbitrary orders in nonlinear response.
+We then apply this formula to the tight-binding model of the $X$-wave magnet.
+Among them, $d^{\prime }$ -wave, $g^{\prime }$-wave, $i^{\prime }$-wave altermagnets exhibit magnetization induced by the second-order nonlinear response to a temperature gradient.
 Using a high-temperature expansion, we obtain an analytic expression for the induced magnetization.
-It is intriguing that the resulting magnetization is proportional to the N\'{e}el vector of $d^{\prime }$-wave, $g^{\prime }$-wave, $i^{\prime }$-wave altermagnets, implying that the N\'{e}el vector can be detected experimentally through magnetization measurements.
-In contrast, odd-parity magnets do not exhibit magnetization induced by even-order nonlinear responses, owing to the presence of time-reversal symmetry.
+In contrast, all odd-parity magnets do not exhibit magnetization induced by temperature gradient owing to the presence of time-reversal symmetry.